 Index page with a fully searchable, hypertext-linked resource that includes treaty texts (Australian Treaty Series), indexes, status lists, and explanatory material.

-A Child Alert Request is a warning to the Department of Foreign Affairs and Trade that there may be circumstances which prevent the issue of an Australian passport or other travel documents to a particular child.
+A Child Alert is a warning to the Department of Foreign Affairs and Trade that there may be circumstances to be considered before an Australian passport is issued to a child.

-Information on dual nationality from the travel site from the Australian Department of Foreign Affairs and Trade.
-Includes information about what is dual nationality, how do people become dual nationals and the implications of dual nationality when travelling overseas,
+Provides travel information and tips to dual nationals.
+Includes information about what dual nationality is, how people become dual nationals and the implications of dual nationality when travelling overseas.

-The Consular Services Charter outlines the help that Australian citizens who find themselves in trouble overseas can expect from the Department of Foreign Affairs and Trade (DFAT) when seeking consular assistance.
+Outlines the help that Australian citizens overseas who find themselves in trouble can expect from the Department of Foreign Affairs and Trade when seeking consular assistance.

 An International Driving Permit (IDP) is proof that you hold a valid driver licence in your home country.
 IDPs are issued through state and territory motoring clubs.
 This page on the Smartraveller site links to relevant IDP authorities in each state.

-Department of Foreign Affairs and Trade index page for information on international issues.
-Links to information on security, global cooperation, the environment and international and regional organisations.
+Provides information on Australia's international relations.
+Links to information on global security, global themes such as climate change and human rights, and international and regional organisations.